 It can be done in-person, through a conference call, or even a video chat through screen share.

-During the kickoff, you meet your PR project management team for the survey, which includes a pairing of analysts, assistants, and marketing coordinators.
+During the kickoff, you meet your PR market research team for the survey, which includes a pairing of analysts, assistants, and marketing coordinators.